Do we know the value of information? Heterogeneous effects in the demand for information

 Published:

-This research explores experimentally whether information acquisition depends on whose strategy is implemented in a Bayesian learning task.
-In the first section of the experiment, I measured the deviation from Bayes’ rule for each participant and their expected posterior from other participants.
-In the second section, I elicit the willingness to pay to get a new signal and implement a rule based on their posterior beliefs.
+This research explores experimentally whether information acquisition depends on the biases in learning and whose strategy is implemented in a Bayesian learning task.
+In the first section of the experiment, participants report their expected posterior for them and another participants.
+I measured the deviation from Bayes’ rule for each participant.
+In the second section, I elicit the willingness to pay to observe signal and implement a rule based on their posterior beliefs.
 On average, participants expect others to have the same posterior beliefs.
-Finally, it is shown that participants exhibit a larger willingness to pay for a signal realization when they implement their strategy rather than the strategy of another participant.
-These results contribute to the literature on preferences for decision rights and delegation, as well as strategic uncertainty.
+However, participants exhibit a larger willingness to pay for a signal realization when they implement their strategy rather than the strategy of another participant.
+Finally, participants value information less when they are more conservative in their posterior relative to Bayes rule.